 The best times to visit Batanes with calm sea waves, and minimal strong winds would be during the summer months April, May, and June.
 If you want to experience the cold, and windy weather like we did, you can visit it during the winter months of December, January, and February.

 To support local business, I would highly recommend Batanes Wakay Travel and Tours for Batanes tour agency.
 They booked our flights, prepared our Batanes “winter” trip for us – accommodation, transportation, along with tour guide and itinerary.
 Our trip included both Batan and Sabtang Islands leaving Itbayat for another visit.
 It was a no-hassle, affordable, highly informative trip and we really enjoyed the warm and accommodating tour guide we had.

 Batanes Budget Guide

 Here is a helpful 5 day budget guide I found online that might be helpful to you as well: 5 Days in Batanes Budget Guide

 Check out our Batanes Travel Videos

-If you’re planning to visit Batanes during the “winter” months when the winds are strong, and the weather is always gloomy and grey, check out the videos I managed to take during our trip!
+If you’re planning to visit Batanes during the “winter” or cold months when the winds are strong, and the weather is always gloomy and grey, check out the videos I managed to take during our trip!